 Madison is a very small village located in the state of Ohio.
-With a population of 3,182 people and six constituent neighborhoods, Madison is the 351st largest community in Ohio.
+With a population of 3,420 people and five constituent neighborhoods, Madison is the 353rd largest community in Ohio.

-The education level of Madison citizens is a little higher than the average for US cities and towns: 23.84% of adults in Madison have at least a bachelor's degree.
+The population of Madison overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Madison, 22.14% have at least a bachelor's degree.

-The per capita income in Madison in 2010 was $24,877, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
-This equates to an annual income of $99,508 for a family of four.
-However, Madison contains both very wealthy and poor people as well.
+The per capita income in Madison in 2018 was $34,126, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $136,504 for a family of four.

 The people who call Madison home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Madison residents report their race to be White, followed by Asian.
-Important ancestries of people in Madison include Irish, English, Italian, and Polish.
+The greatest number of Madison residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Madison include German, Irish, Italian, English, and Polish.

 The most common language spoken in Madison is English.
-Other important languages spoken here include Serbo-Croatian and Polish.
+Other important languages spoken here include Polish and Chinese.